 Hello!
 Welcome to The Fickle Feet!

-I created this blog to share my own personal reflections and understanding about little and big things that I encounter in this crazy big world.
+I created this blog to share my own personal reflections and understanding about the little and big things that I encounter in this crazy big world.
 I travel to know more, to understand deeper, and to have enough knowledge to assess my actions toward others and to myself.
-I always say this “Knowledge can lead to better actions!”.
+I always say that “Knowledge can lead to better actions!”.
 I’m hoping that this blog can make my voice and also others’ be heard.

 Also, I want to share with you how a small town girl with big dreams is trying to figure out her place in this world.
 I’ve been doing a lot of things, trying different stuff, and learning new skills.
 It was a bit frustrating for me not having my own cup of tea.
-But the more I know myself, I realize that it is okay to be a bit of everything and I learn to love that part of me.
+But the more I know myself, I realized that it is okay to be a bit of everything and I learn to love that part of me.
 I do not need to be one thing if I can be a lot of things, right?
 I’m pretty sure, I’m not the only one who feels this way and I tell you, you’re not alone.

-You might worry that this is just a blabber space (actually it is created to be one) but, I will share to you my tips, guides, itinerary and how-to’s in each destination I embarked.
+You might worry that this is just a blabber space (actually it is created to be one) but, I will share to you my tips, guides, itinerary and how-tos in each destination I embarked.
 Just in case I will fail to give you the latter, let just share our own unique story.
 Okay?

 Who is behind this?

 Hello!
 I’m Roneth Politud, born and raised in Tandag City, Philippines.